joshuapowell/etl-of-semi-structured-datasets-using-notebooks/README.md

-# Using Notebooks for ETL of Semi-Structured Datasets
+# ETL of Semi-Structured Datasets Using Notebooks

 ## Overview
 Identifying workflows for visualization and reuse of semi-structured datasets.